It could be your first chance to make a good impression.

 *The US and other countries use the word resume.
 In Europe, the term CV or Curriculum Vitae is more commonly used.

 - First, say which job you’re applying for and where you saw the opening.
-Or if you are just contacting a company in case a job comes up in the future, explain why you are sending your CV to them.
+Or if you are just contacting a company in case a job comes up in the future, explain why you are sending your resume to them.

 - Tell them why you are the right person for the job!
-Highlight relevant skills or experience from your CV to show that you are a good fit to the job.
+Highlight relevant skills or experience from your resume to show that you are a good fit to the job.
 To do this, be sure you read the job posting carefully.
 And be enthusiastic!

 - Double check it – spelling and grammar mistakes really don’t make a good impression.